Geraniums: Grow These Prolific & Colorful Flowers In Your Garden

 The oblique-banded leafroller is a moth that’s native to North America.
 Its larvae feed on an extensive range of plants.
 While geraniums are one of their targets, so are roses, rhododendrons, strawberries, carnations, honeysuckle, and azaleas.
 These also attack trees like willow and pine!

 The omnivorous leaftier is sometimes called strawberry fruitworm because it attacks strawberries.
 But it will happily consume geraniums as well, and it’s best to keep a watchful eye out for this moth and its caterpillars.

 And finally, there is the variegated cutworm.
 Like all caterpillars, these small larvae feed on plants.
 However, they’ve earned their name by eating through stems, causing the stem to topple over as if it were cut.
 These can be absolutely deadly to young geranium plants.

 Like the sucking insects, there’s one primary control method that I recommend for all of these.
-Spraying or powdering your plants with bacillus thurigiensis, also known as BT, will eradicate a couple hundred species of caterpillars.
+Spraying or powdering your plants with bacillus thurigiensis, also known as BT spray, will eradicate a couple hundred species of caterpillars.

 The Fuller rose beetle, aka the rose weevil, is as inclined to consume geranium plant matter as it is to go after roses.
 The adults will eat the plant’s leaves, where larvae go after the plant’s roots.
 A bad infestation can easily kill your geranium plants.